Is Email Grammar Important?

 Whether you use Grammarly, learn on your own, or purchase some books to have on hand to refer to when needed — make an effort to improve continually.

-Communicating ideas and emotions with the written word goes back to the beginning of time.
-Those who take this skill seriously and work on writing with clarity will enhance their personal (and business) relationships.
+Communicating ideas and emotions with the written word has existed since the beginning of time.
+Those who take this skill seriously and work on writing clearly will enhance their personal (and business) relationships.